 New York-Presbyterian Hospital Office of Public Affairs Photographs

 Almost 40 cubic feet of photographs created by and for the Office of Public Affairs of the Columbia University campus of the New York-Presbyterian Hospital and its predecessor, Presbyterian Hospital.
-The photos date from the late 19th to the early 21st century, with the bulk being from 1928-2003.
+The photos date from the late 19th to the early 21st century, with the bulk being from 1925-2003.
 The photos document every aspect of the Hospital's operations, but are especially rich in images of patient care.
 Because the photos in this collection were created for a variety of Hospital publications, the activities of the University's health science schools are not as well documented.
 The bulk of these photographs remain in paper form though several hundred have been digitized.

 Center for Biomedical Communications Collection

 Archives & Special Collections acquired over 60 cubic feet of visual material from the Columbia University Center for Biomedical Communications when it closed in January 2009.
 Included are photographic prints, negatives, contact sheets, slides, and CDs created by the Center's photography staff.
 The Center’s photographers documented a wide variety of persons and activities at the Columbia University Medical Center: construction and renovation; faculty and administrator portraits; lectures, symposia, receptions, commencements and other events; clinical and scientific work; patients, students, and visitors; and campus views.
 Though the material covers 1982-2008, the bulk dates from 1985-2006.

 Although the photographers were employed by Columbia University, they took numerous photos of activities at the University’s main clinical partner, Presbyterian Hospital and, after 1997, its successor New York-Presbyterian Hospital.